Tips & Resources

 Water heaters typically last 10-15 years.
 If yours has outlived its useful life, you will have to replace it.
 There are many options, and likely some improvements since your current water heater was installed.
 Talk to your HVAC company to determine which type of heater is right for you.

-Call a Rheem Pro Partner!
+Contact us today!
 Make sure you have a licensed contractor install your water heater.
 You’ll get a better warranty and a better installation than you can do yourself.
+Rheem Pro Partner is here to help!